yochaigal/cairn/wip/misc/calendar.md

 - **Highwater Fair**: A major trade event taking place when the waters are highest.
 Every major town and city celebrates with fairs and markets.
 1st of Highwater.

 **Rise**
 - **Harvest Festival**: Marking the end of the Wet season and the beginning of growth and fertility.
 Tree planting is common.
-The week of the 16th.
+The week of the 19th (except for **Resting Day**).

 **Quell**
-- **Storm Dance**: Dances and betrothels meant to please the masters of storm and rain for a fruitful dry season ahead.
-All day on the 10th.
+- **Storm Dance**: Dances and betrothals meant to please the masters of storm and rain for a fruitful dry season ahead.
+All day on the 4th.

 **Bane**
 - **Fast of Spirits**: A solemn day of fasting and reflection to remember the hardships endured by both ancestors and those still alive.
 14th day of the month.